The Practical Driving Test Explained

 If you follow all the relevant rules and your drive meets the standard you will pass, just keep calm and concentrated.

 During the test the examiner will ask you several times to pull up at the side of the road.

 This is normal and all they want to see is that you can stop in a safe and convenient place and move off safely and under control.

-From October 2010 you will be required to complete only 1 manoeuvre from the folowing:
+From December 2017 you will be required to complete only 1 manoeuvre from the following: